 Trump Remarks Eclipse Sessions' Talk Before Black Law Enforcement Group

-Attorney General Jeff Sessions on Tuesday attended a conference for black law enforcement officials, and promoted his new crime-fighting agenda.
-Much of the attention, however, went instead to some recent comments by President Trump that officers should not to be "too nice" to suspects in custody.
+Attorney General Jeff Sessions on Tuesday attended a conference for black law enforcement officials and promoted his new crime-fighting agenda.
+Much of the attention, however, went to some recent comments by President Trump that officers should not to be "too nice" to suspects in custody.

 When Sessions walked into the hotel ballroom in Atlanta, the reception was professional and polite.
 Sessions spoke to members of the National Organization of Black Law Enforcement Executives and lamented the damage crime does to struggling neighborhoods.